Landfill at Work Today

 High compaction density is fundamental to the whole concept of what is achievable and desirable both economically and environmentally.

 Good compaction provides a stable and safe continuous working platform and with sound management, overall is relatively achievable at all levels of infill.

 Waste becomes compacted by the weight and motion of the passing of the compacting vehicle.
 It presses out air pockets and shreds materials binding them together with other waste.
-Good quality waste handling machines are available to buy or hire from Hanlon Case, the leading provider of construction and recycling machines in the UK.
+Good quality waste handling machines are available to buy or hire from John Hanlon & Co Limited, the leading provider of construction and recycling machines in the UK.

 Thin layers of waste at any one time achieve a better level of compaction, with two passes over it, the second in exactly the same tracks to ensure good shredding and binding.

 One wheel width to one side and repeat the process, should mean the new layer is covered in four machine passes.
 Keeping the layers thin also causes les wear and tear on the vehicle.